21 Fireplace Wall Decor Ideas That Make Any Room Feel Luxe

 Gilded Mirror Above the Mantel

-A tall, gold-framed mirror over the mantel is one of those choices that instantly makes a fireplace wall feel “done.”
-I love how the arched shape softens all the crisp panel molding, and the antique-style gilding brings warmth without needing more color.
-In this setup, the ornate white mantel and gray stone surround stay calm and classic, while the mirror adds just enough drama to pull your eye up.
-Flank the hearth with two matching dark vases and airy branches for a little height and movement, then keep the rest of the wall clean so the mirror can shine.
+In this setup, the ornate white mantel and gray stone surround stay calm and classic, while the mirror grabs your attention.
+Flank the hearth with two matching dark vases and airy branches for a little height, then keep the rest of the wall clean so the mirror can shine.

 Delft Tile Charm with Blue and White Accents